mjf1406/class-timers/README.md

         -   tentatively solved by hiding the modify timer buttons
     -   [ ] pause button now works during rotations
         -   tentatively solved by hiding the play and pause buttons
-    -   the current timer now displays on all timers
+    -   the current time now displays on all timers
-    -   edit custom timer does not seem to work
     -   add an icon picker for more icon choices
+-   2024/2/9
+    -   custom timers now properly save on edit
+    -
 -   2024/2/1
     -   removed the sound when timer ends
     -   changed the end timer sound to be the nice sounding track: 10s-calm-alarm.mp3